Improve your soccer team’s tactical and technical skills in Spain!

 Attend live training sessions of the city’s professional soccer teams and meet some of the players in person.

 Play friendly scrimmages against local youth soccer teams and learning from the Spanish playing style while socializing with local players.

 Enjoy hassle-free, culturally immersive housing by living with carefully-selected Spanish host families—delicious, home-cooked Spanish meals included!

-Explore one of the most beautiful, historic cities in all of Spain—Seville, the vibrant capital of the country’s southern region.
+Explore one of the most beautiful, historic cities in all of Spain—Sevilla, the vibrant capital of the country’s southern region.